fossasia/badgeyay/README.md

 1. Follow the rules of [CCCC][cccc] or [Badgeyay](.github/CONTRIBUTING.md) and do not violate them willingly or in a harmful way.

 To be removed from the team:
-1. Someone creates an issue to ask for removal, e.g. because if inactivity or a violation.
+1. Someone creates an issue to ask for removal, e.g. because of inactivity or a violation.
 2. An admin removes you.